elimu-ai/appstore/README.md

 A list of the currently supported languages is available at https://github.com/elimu-ai/model/blob/master/src/main/java/ai/elimu/model/enums/Language.java

 The first time you launch the Appstore application, it will ask you to select the language that you want to use from a drop-down menu.

+For information on how to add support for a new language, see https://github.com/elimu-ai/webapp/blob/master/LOCALIZE.md.